BEFORE THE RACE:

 - If are under 18, bring BOTH parents with you to the race!
 The only exception to this rule is if you have an AMA Annual Waiver.

-- Read the rider instructions.
+- Some races will have printed rider instructions.
 There will be important information like course markings, start instructions, etc.

 - Get your bike unloaded and ready to race!
 Duct tape your fender card on your front fender.